John Maurice, Prince of Nassau-Siegen

-The former residence of John Maurice in The Hague, Netherlands, is now an art museum named Mauritshuis, which means "Maurice House" in Dutch.
+The former residence of John Maurice in The Hague, Netherlands, is now the home of the Royal Cabinet of Paintings, named Mauritshuis, which means "Maurice House" in Dutch.

 Early years in Europe

 He was born in Dillenburg, and his father was John VII of Nassau-Siegen.
 His grandfather John VI of Nassau was the younger brother of Dutch stadtholder William the Silent of Orange, making him a grandnephew of William the Silent.

 He joined the Dutch army in 1621, at a very early age.
 He distinguished himself in the campaigns of his cousin, the stadtholder Frederick Henry, Prince of Orange.
 In 1626, he became a captain.
 In 1629, he was involved in the capture of Den Bosch.
 In 1636, he conquered a fortress at Schenkenschans.

 Dutch governor in Brazil

 He was appointed as the governor of the Dutch possessions in Brazil in 1636 by the Dutch West India Company on recommendation of Frederick Henry.
 He landed at Recife, the port of Pernambuco and the chief stronghold of the Dutch, in January 1637.
 Immediately after his arrival, he began a campaign against the Spanish-Portuguese forces, which he defeated in repeated encounters.
 Believing himself strong enough to hold his own, he dispatched part of his forces to attack the Portuguese possessions on the coast of Africa, and continued to extend his conquests with the aid of the natives who were opposed to Spanish rule, but he received a serious check in the attack on São Salvador, being obliged to raise the siege with the loss of many of his best officers.
 On receiving reinforcements in 1638, and with the co-operation of the Dutch fleet, which defeated the Spanish-Portuguese squadrons in sight of Bay of All Saints, he captured the latter city.
 When in 1640, Portugal recovered its independence from Spain under John II, 8th Duke of Bragança, the Prince of Nassau-Siegen, anticipating an alliance with the latter, and believing that a treaty of peace with Portugal would leave Holland in possession of the conquered territory, hastened his operations; to give occupation to the host of adventurers that had assembled under his colors, he dispatched an expedition against the Spanish possessions on Plate River, while in 1643, Johan Maurits equipped the expedition of Hendrik Brouwer that attempted to establish an outpost in southern Chile.
 Later, he visited the conquered provinces and arranged their administration.